aio-libs/aiozmq/docs/rpc.rst

     Usually for this function you need to use *connect* parameter, but :term:`ZeroMQ` does not forbid to use *bind*.

-    :param aiozmq.ZmqEventLoop loop: an optional parameter to point :ref:`asyncio-event-loop`.  if *loop* is *None* then default event loop will be given by :func:`asyncio.get_event_loop` call.

     :param dict translation_table:
        an optional table for custom value translators.

        .. seealso:: :ref:`aiozmq-rpc-value-translators`

+    :param aiozmq.ZmqEventLoop loop: an optional parameter to point :ref:`asyncio-event-loop`.
+If *loop* is *None* then default event loop will be given by :func:`asyncio.get_event_loop` call.

     :return: :class:`PipelineClient` instance.